 They might also find it hard to use their imagination or be creative, so made-up games in the playground might be quite difficult for someone with autism to take part in.

 Many autistic people find comfort in having a routine, so it is quite common to want to repeat things.
 Doing the same things every day can help - for example, playing the same games or eating meals at the same time - or they may engage in repetitive behaviours like turning light switches on and off, opening and closing doors, or lining up objects.

 It can be frustrating not being able to communicate in the way that they might like, so this frustration might come out through their behaviour.

-1. Be understanding - While you might find it difficult if somebody with autism doesn't want to talk to you or play with you, it's not their fault that they feel that way.
+1. Be understanding - While you might find it difficult if somebody who is autistic doesn't want to talk to you or play with you, it's not their fault that they feel that way.
 They might even be frustrated about it themselves.
 Be patient and remember, the most important thing is not to take it personally.
-If you think someone with autism is being rude or unfriendly to you, remember that they don't mean to be.
-If you're upset about anything, go to speak to an adult that you trust about it.
+If you think someone is being rude or unfriendly to you, remember that they don't mean to be.
+If you're upset about anything, go speak to an adult that you trust about it.

-2. Be accepting - The world can be a confusing place for somebody with autism and they may behave in a way that you think is a little strange.
+2. Be accepting - The world can be a confusing place for autistic children and adults, and they may behave in a way that you think is a little strange.
 They might make noises or flap their hands, for example.
 Be kind and let them behave in a way that they are comfortable with.
 Don't stare or single somebody out because they are behaving differently.

-3. Don't make assumptions - Don't make assumptions about what somebody with autism is like.
+3. Don't make assumptions - Don't make assumptions about what autistic people are like.
 It affects different people in different ways.
-For example, just because somebody with autism might struggle to communicate doesn't mean they struggle to understand what is being said around them.
+For example, just because somebody who is autistic might struggle to communicate, it doesn't mean they struggle to understand what is being said around them.

 If you have any more questions about the condition or want to find out more, speak to an adult that you trust - maybe a parent, teacher or another relative - or you can speak to your local doctor, who will have lots of information and advice if you need.